What is CBN and How Does It Differ from CBD?

 How Does CBN Work?

 It can attach to both CB1 and CB2 cannabinoid receptors and share alternative mechanisms of action with THC.
 Even though CBN isn’t anywhere near as intoxicating as THC, CBN can increase THC’s euphoric effects.
 This synergistic response of cannabinoids boosting other cannabinoids is called the entourage effect.
+It’s also worth noting that the tiny amounts of CBN found in consumer hemp products cannot cause intoxication.

 While CBN's effects are less known compared to CBD and THC, CBN also offers a few other beneficial uses.